scolladon/sfdx-git-delta/README.md

 > Analyse the difference between HEAD (latest commit) and HEAD^ (previous commit), from the current folder, and output the result in the same folder.

-The `sgd` command will produces 2 usefull artefacts:
+The `sgd` command produces 2 usefull artefacts:

 **1) A `package.xml` file, inside a `package` folder.** This package.xml file contains only the metadata that has been added and changed, and that needs to be deployed in the target org.

 _Content of the `package.xml` file in our scenario:_
 ![package](/img/example_package.png)

-**2) A `destructivePackage.xml` file, inside a `destructivePackage` folder.** This destructivePackage.xml file contains only the metadata that has been removed or renamed, and that needs to be deleted from the target org. (`destructivePackage` folder contains a minimal package.xml file because deploying destructive changes requires a package.xml (even an empty one) in the payload)
+**2) A `destructivePackage.xml` file, inside a `destructivePackage` folder.** This destructivePackage.xml file contains only the metadata that has been removed or renamed, and that needs to be deleted from the target org.
+Note: the `destructivePackage` folder also contains a minimal package.xml file because deploying destructive changes requires a package.xml (even an empty one) in the payload.

 _Content of the `destructivePackage.xml` file in our scenario:_
 ![destructivePackage](/img/example_destructiveChange.png)

-In addition, we could also have generated a copy of the **force-app** folder with only the added and changed metadata, by using the `--generate-delta` option.
+In addition, we could also have generated a copy of the **force-app** folder with only the added and changed metadata, by using the `--generate-delta (-d)` option (more on that later).

 ### Deploy only the added/modified metadata: